cy-xu/cosmic-conn/README.rst

 Web app
 =======

-The Cosmic-CoNN web app automatically list larges CRs for close inspection.
+The Cosmic-CoNN web app automatically finds large CRs for close inspection.
 It supports live CR mask editing and is especially useful to find the suitable threshold for different types of observations:

 .. figure:: /docs/_static/cosmic_conn_web_app_interface.png
   :alt: an image shows the web-based CR detector interface